Gerald Posner

-Gerald Leo Posner (born May 20, 1954) is an American investigative journalist and author of thirteen books, including Case Closed: Lee Harvey Oswald and the Assassination of JFK (1993), which explores the John F. Kennedy assassination, and Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr. (1998), about the assassination of Martin Luther King, Jr. A plagiarism scandal involving articles that Posner wrote for The Daily Beast and his book Miami Babylon arose in 2010.
-In 2015, the Chicago Tribune called Posner "a merciless little pitbull of an investigator."
+Gerald Leo Posner is an American investigative journalist and author of thirteen books, including Case Closed: Lee Harvey Oswald and the Assassination of JFK (1993), which explores the John F. Kennedy assassination, and Killing the Dream: James Earl Ray and the Assassination of Martin Luther King, Jr. (1998), about the assassination of Martin Luther King, Jr. A plagiarism scandal involving articles that Posner wrote for The Daily Beast and his book Miami Babylon arose in 2010.

 Early life and education

 Posner was born in San Francisco, California, the only child of Jerry and Gloria Posner.
 His father was Jewish and his mother Catholic, and both were native San Franciscans.
 His father was a labor union official.

 Posner was raised Catholic.
 He was educated at St. Ignatius College Preparatory and graduated summa cum laude from the University of California, Berkeley in 1975.
 In 1978, he earned his J.D. from the University of California, Hastings College of the Law, where he served as the associate executive editor for the university's Law Review.

-At age 23, he joined law firm Cravath, Swaine & Moore as one of the youngest attorneys ever hired by the firm.
+At age 23, he joined the law firm, Cravath, Swaine & Moore, as one of the youngest attorneys ever hired by the firm.
 In 1980, he went into private practice with a partner.
 In 1981, he represented Deborah Ann Fountain, Miss New York State, against the Miss America pageant after Fountain was disqualified for padding her bra.
 He left the law in 1986, when his first book, about Nazi Josef Mengele's life on the run, was published by McGraw Hill.

 Journalism career

 Mengele: The Complete Story

 Posner's first book, co-written with British journalist John Ware, was the 1986 biography Mengele: The Complete Story.
-The book was the result of a five-year pro bono lawsuit that Posner brought on behalf of survivors of Mengele's medical experiments at Auschwitz.
+The book was the result of a five-year pro bono lawsuit that Posner brought on behalf of survivors of Josef Mengele's medical experiments at Auschwitz.
 Posner and Ware obtained exclusive access to 5,000 pages of Mengele's diaries and personal papers for their book.
 The book was critically recognized as the "definitive" biography of Mengele.

 Posner testified before the United States Senate in 1986 about how Mengele used an International Red Cross passport to travel safely from Europe to Argentina in 1949.
 He also testified about the discovery made by himself and Ware that Mengele had twice been captured by U.S. Army troops in 1945, but released both times before authorities realized he was on several wanted lists.

 In June 1986, Posner appeared with Mengele's only son, Rolf Mengele, on the Phil Donahue Show.
-Syndicated columnist Lewis Grizzard called the hour-long live program "an incredibly compelling piece of television journalism."
+Syndicated columnist, Lewis Grizzard, called the hour-long live program "an incredibly compelling piece of television journalism."